fetchai/docs-archived/etch-language-guide/docs/smart-contract-intro.md

 <center>![Memory mapping on the Fetch.AI ledger shards](img/shards-basic.png)</center>

-Contracts can execute concurrently and the blockchain sharding design significantly speeds up the network.
+Contracts can execute concurrently and so the blockchain sharding design significantly speeds up the network.

+## Determinism

+In computer science, <a href="https://en.wikipedia.org/wiki/Deterministic_system#In_computer_science" target="_blank">determinism</a> ensures that an input to an algorithm will always produce the same output.

+When designing `etch` smart contract code which will execute on Fetch ledger nodes, it is essential to avoid non-deterministic behaviour that may break consensus.
+Any code that causes separate nodes to have different values for the same thing breaks consensus.

+Smart contract developers should therefore consider the following:

+* Randomness: along with random functions, non-deterministic randomness can arise in other places, such as HashMap implementations and Map iterations, for example.
+* Concurrency: multiple processes targeting the same state transactions can break consensus.
+* Unconsidered imports: libraries containing non-deterministic functions, such as time functions or APIs that access external and unpredictable systems should be avoided.
+* Timestamps: watch out for non-deterministic timestamp implementations.
+* Asynchronous behaviour can break consensus.

+It may be better to implement non-deterministic behaviour outside of smart contract ledger code.

 ## Fees

-Fetch.AI charges developers for computation and storing data onto the ledger in a manner which incentivizes good coding practices.
+Fetch.AI charges developers for computation and storage of data on the ledger in a manner which incentivizes good coding practices.

-Limit the fees paid for smart contract execution by using a random distribution of contract data on a shard and a minimum number of shard lanes.
+You can limit the fees paid for smart contract execution by distributing data storage over a single shard and a minimum number of shard lanes.

 Fees rise in a linear manner per number of shards used until the maximum number of shards is reached, at which point the fees start to go up exponentially.